5 Signs that Scaling Frontend is a Challenge for Your Organization [Infographic]

 - Promote continuous testing as a best practice for your projects

 As we saw, there are clear signs that prove how scaling your frontend application can be difficult.
-However, overcoming these challenges need not burn a hole in your pocket, and you can improve your application performance by carefully sticking to best practices in your development projects.
+However, overcoming these challenges need not burn a hole in your pocket, and you can improve your application performance by carefully sticking to best practices in your frontend development projects.
 Read success stories of how tech giants worldwide created robust front-end applications.
 Download our CTO’s Handbook for Building Scalable Frontend to get them all!